Nitajiboresha/TempHumidityTracker--Copy/README.md

-# Humidity and Temperature Tracker
+#   Temperature and Humidity Tracker

 ##  Overview

-This project tracks temperature and humidity data in real-time.
-It consists of a client that displays the data and a server that generates and sends mock data.
+-   This system tracks temperature and humidity in real time.

+-   It updates every minute.

+-   It consists of a server running on localhost:3036 and a client on localhost:3035.

 ##  Setup

 ### Client

-1. Navigate to the `client` folder.
+-   Navigate to the client folder.

-2. Run `npm install` to install dependencies.
+-   Run npm install to install dependencies.

-3. Run `npm start` to start the client server.
+-   Run npm start to start the client server.

 ### Server

-1. Navigate to the `server` folder.
+-   Navigate to the server folder.

-2. Run `npm install` to install dependencies.
+-   Run npm install to install dependencies.

-3. Run `npm start` to start the server.
+-   Run npm start to start the server.

 ##  Features

 -    Real-time data updates every minute.

+-    Error handling.

+-    Takes data from the client, converts it to JSON, and sends it to the server.

+-   The server logs the JSON data and sends it back to the client, where it is converted back to JavaScript for display.

+-  The system is dynamic to enable multiple packages.

-- Data is logged to a JSON file.
+-    Data is logged in a data.json file.
-- Basic error handling and reconnection logic.

 ##  Usage

-- Open your browser and navigate to `http://localhost:8080` to view the client.
+-   Open your browser and navigate to http://localhost:3035 to view the client.

 -   The server will send mock data to the client every minute.